Cubs vs. Phillies Player Props Betting Odds

 Hoerner Stats

-- Hoerner hopes to build on a six-game hitting streak in this matchup.
-In his last 10 outings he is hitting .295 with four doubles, two triples, a home run, a walk and 11 RBI.
+- Hoerner has recorded at least one hit in seven games in a row.
+In his last 10 outings he is batting .273 with four doubles, two triples, a home run, a walk and 11 RBI.

 Hoerner Recent Games